AddThis includes the following key components:

 2. AddThis Toolbar: Oracle also enables you to download and install directly from Oracle an AddThis Toolbar as a browser plug-in that enables you to share content from virtually any website (“AddThis Toolbar”).
 The AddThis Toolbar is available for download through AddThis.com or through selected third party sites.

 The AddThis Tools and AddThis Toolbar collect information from the device used by you to interact with Publisher Sites or with the AddThis Toolbar (“AddThis Data”).
+Note that AddThis Data is not collected from individuals located in the EU/EEA, Switzerland or the UK (“Europe”).

 AddThis Data is collected online and may indirectly identify you.
 It includes, for example:

 We may associate personal information about you with interest segments or profiles as part of the provision of AddThis services to our customers and partners.
-Interest segments are a specific group of consumers that share a common behaviour or preference used for marketing by our customers.
+Interest segments are a specific group of consumers that share a common behavior or preference used for marketing by our customers.
 Profiles are a set of attributes about a specific consumer or device, or a set of multiple consumers or devices sharing common attributes used for marketing by our customers.

 Oracle may also collect email addresses on behalf of a Publisher to assist the Publisher in creating email lists as part of our AddThis List Building Tools service.
 More information about this service is available here.
 Oracle is not responsible for the use and processing of your email address in connection with the AddThis List Building Tools service.
 We encourage you to read the privacy policies of the Publishers to understand how such Publishers use and share your email addresses.